NHSDigital/ndr_support/README.md

 Once files have been reviewed as secure, the revision number for that file is stored in code_safety.yml.
 If used within a Rails app, this file is stored in the config/ folder, otherwise it is kept in the project's root folder.

-Note: This feature currently only supports a subversion repository, either by using svn directly or through git svn.
+Note: This feature works with svn and git repositories and svn, git-svn and git working copies.

 To add code auditing to your project add this line to your application's Rakefile: